 Save the file to your personal folders on your computer.
 This is in Documents\EndNote\Filters (you might need to create the EndNote\Filters folders if they don't already exist).

-The EndNote Online search uses connection files to allow you to connect directly to a database from within EndNote and download into your Library.
+The EndNote Online search uses connection files to allow you to search a database from within EndNote and download into your Library.

 We do not recommend using the EndNote Online Search to find references because: